Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Study Design

 \subsection{Benchmark Datasets}

 The benchmark used in our study consists of three experiments performed on corresponding datasets.
-For each experiment, virtual test scenarios are generated and labeled as safe or unsafe by AsFault.
-As described in Table \ref{tab:datasets}, the first experiment leverages a dataset (referred with \textit{BeamNG.AI.AF1}) that includes 1'178 virtual test scenarios generated with respect to BeamNG.AI with an aggression factor set to 1.
+For each experiment, virtual test scenarios are generated and labeled as safe or unsafe by \framework \cite{Birchler:2022} (which integrates also AsFault).
+As described in Table \ref{tab:datasets}, the first experiment leverages a dataset (referred to as \textit{BeamNG.AI.AF1}) that includes 1,178 virtual test scenarios generated with respect to BeamNG.AI with an aggression factor set to 1.
 Since this is a cautious driving setup for BeamNG.AI, this dataset includes mostly safe scenarios, with about 26\% of the scenarios being unsafe (causing OBEs).
-For the second experiment we created a new dataset (referred with \textit{BeamNG.AI.AF1.5}) where we configure BeamNG.AI to drive in a more aggressive driving style.
-This resulted in 5'638 test scenarios among which 45\% are unsafe.
+For the second experiment, we created a new dataset (referred to as \textit{BeamNG.AI.AF1.5}) where we configured BeamNG.AI to drive in a more aggressive driving style.
+This resulted in 5,638 test scenarios among which 45\% are unsafe.

 To increase the level of reliability and applicability of our results, we used another SDC driving AI, namely Driver.AI, to generate the dataset of our last experiment.
 This last experiment was needed because using test scenarios with Driver.AI allows drawing a direct comparison with BeamNG.AI and investigating if the features we investigate are limited to BeamNG.AI or can be applied to other driving AIs.
-Thus, we used AsFault to re-run the test scenarios in \textit{BeamNG.AI.AF1.5} with Driver.AI, resulting in a more cautious driving with only 19\% of the scenarios being unsafe.
+Thus, we used \framework \cite{Birchler:2022} (which integrates also AsFault) to re-run the test scenarios in \textit{BeamNG.AI.AF1.5} with Driver.AI, resulting in a more cautious driving with only 19\% of the scenarios being unsafe.